 App Management and Subscription Settings High-level steps: Create a forward lookup zone Create a web application (so that IIS will have an endpoint for that zone) Create a wildcard cert for secure communication Create a subscription settings service application (decide … Read More

 PowerShell to create the host named site collection web application and top site This post is step 1 of two steps to get host named site collections off the ground in your SharePoint.
-In this script you need to edit … Read More
+NOTE THIS IS NOT THE BEST RECOMMENDED … Read More